GlideAngle/flare-timing/README.md

 3. Grab the scores from FS with [`fs-score`](flare-timing/prod-apps/fs-score).

 That's the `*.fsdb` file done with.
-From here flare-timing deals with the trimmed XML, the `*.trim-fsdb.xml`.
+From here on, flare-timing deals with the trimmed XML, the `*.trim-fsdb.xml`.
 If we have the track logs we can score the
 tasks: